 You can adjust and customize different options on the table widget:

 - Teams: Filter your data by teams.
 If applied, this filter will show data for employees from the selected teams.
 If no teams are selected, the widget will use data for all teams in your organization.

 - Hide rows with negative values on the sorted column: If selected, Plecto will look at the sorted column and hide all rows with negative values (including 0).
-It means that it might exclude values from other columns even if they are not negative - it is due to the hiding being based only on the sorted column.
+It means that it might exclude values from other columns on the same row, even if they show positive values.

-- Limit the number of rows: This allows you to limit how many rows are visible on the table widget.
+- Limit the number of rows: Choose how many rows are visible on the table widget.
 Limiting rows doesn't affect the table totals.

 An example of a table widget displaying the total number of calls within the selected time period.

-If an arrow is green, it means that Plecto has sorted the rows by either highest or lowest values.
-If both arrows return to gray, the table rows will follow their default sorting order.
+If an arrow is green, it means that Plecto has sorted the columns by either highest or lowest values.
+If both arrows return to gray, the table columns will follow their default sorting order.
 Let's look at how Plecto sorts the data when you group it by employees, teams, time, or custom fields.